-If you can’t stop refreshing your Facebook news feed, or email or any other internet app, there’s a good chance that you might be suffering from Internet Addiction Disorder (IAD), also known as Compulsive Internet Use (CIU).
+If you can’t stop refreshing your Facebook news feed, email, or any other internet app, there’s a good chance that you might be suffering from Internet Addiction Disorder (IAD), also known as Compulsive Internet Use (CIU).
 Though it was recognised as a hoax, its growing prevalence has given it newfound importance.
-Since then, the addiction which has the same path as drug addictions has garnered the attention of researches and doctors from all over the world.
+Since then, internet addiction, which triggers dopamine release similarly to drug addiction, has garnered the attention of researchers and doctors from all over the world.

-Spending humongous amount of time scrolling through news feed and checking for updates is indicative of this disorder.
+Spending a humongous amount of time scrolling through news feeds and checking for updates indicates this disorder.
 Such aimless usage of time calls for an examination of lifestyle.
-Personal relationships, work life and academic performance get beatings as a consequence of its intrusion.
-This article goes behind the scenes to find the reasons for this addiction.
+Personal relationships, work life, and academic performance get beatings as a consequence of its intrusion.
+Furthermore, the role of capitalism in perpetuating internet addiction cannot be overlooked, as it thrives on the dopamine-induced engagement of users.
+This article goes behind the scenes to find the reasons for internet addiction.

 Biological – Dopamine and Serotonin

-Dopamine is the chemical in the brain that controls mood, motivation and a sense of reward.
-It engenders the a high feeling while experiencing anything pleasurably unpredictable.
-It is the burst of this chemical that triggers us to carry out any anticipated activity which supposedly has uncertain results.
-In short, the release of dopamine causes us to seek, desire and search to suppress anticipation.
+Dopamine is the chemical in the brain that controls mood, motivation, and a sense of reward.
+It engenders a high feeling while experiencing anything pleasurably unpredictable.
+It is the burst of this chemical that triggers us to carry out any anticipated activity that supposedly has uncertain results.
+In short, the release of dopamine causes us to seek, desire, and search to suppress anticipation.

-Completing what we set out to do releases serotonin, also known as “happy chemical”.
+Completing what we set out to do releases serotonin, also known as the “happy chemical.”
 Causing pleasure, Serotonin pushes the person to repeat the action to experience the emotion again and again.

 Biologically, the paucity of levels of dopamine and serotonin accounts for the disorder.
 The deficiency necessitates one to carry out more and more behaviors to experience a sense of completion and pleasure.
-In simpler terms, our brain will exploit the object of pleasure when one of these chemicals lack in measure.
-During a break from internet, dopamine levels are low.
-A drive or an anticipation to check out the new things follows the sudden onrush of this chemical.
-Afterwards, the brain releases Serotonin upon realisation of the anticipation.
+In simpler terms, our brain will exploit the object of pleasure when one of these chemicals lacks in measure.
+During a break from the internet, dopamine levels are low.
+A drive or an anticipation to check out new things follows the sudden onrush of this chemical.
+Afterward, the brain releases Serotonin upon realisation of the anticipation.

 Psychological